Worklytics/psoxy/infra/examples-dev/gcp/README.md

 - a Bash-like shell environment on Linux, MacOS, or [WSL on Windows](https://learn.microsoft.com/en-us/windows/wsl/install).
 - [`git` installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), although it
   is usually included on those platforms (check with `git --version`).
-- an AWS account and credentials, as described in [Psoxy's AWS - Getting Started docs](https://github.com/Worklytics/psoxy/blob/v0.4.17/docs/aws/getting-started.md)
+- an GCP project account and credentials, as described in [Psoxy's Getting Started - GCP docs](https://github.com/Worklytics/psoxy/blob/v0.4.17/docs/gcp/getting-started.md)
 - the [prerequisites for Psoxy](https://github.com/Worklytics/psoxy/blob/v0.4.17/README.md#prerequisites)
   itself, although this example will attempt to help you check those